restarian/brace_document/docs/the_plugin_system/allocating_plugins_on_the_system.md

 ---

 #### Plugin locations
-Only modules which are located withing a *node_modules* directory that is also specified in the current *module.paths* array can be used as plugins for Brace document.
+Only modules which are located withing a *node_modules* directory that is also contained within the current *module.paths* array can be used as plugins for Brace document.
 The *--plugin-path* or *option.pluginPath* option can be used to specify an additional path to search for plugins.
+Note: the *pluginPath* will be appended with *node_modules* if it does not already end with one.

 #### Plugin identification
 By default, a module is potentially identified as a plugin if the directory/module name is prepended with *brace_document_"*.